hoyle1974/khronoscope/README.md

 	- Esc - Jump back to current time
 	- Tab - Switch view orientation
 	- Ctrl-C - Exit

+# Disclaimer

+This project is in its early stages of development and is not yet recommended for production use.
+While adjustments have been made to minimize load on the control plane, performance under heavy load has not yet been tested.

 # Example
 <img width="1452" alt="Screenshot 2025-01-10 at 2 07 26 PM" src="https://github.com/user-attachments/assets/d4eeac64-b203-40ff-a668-631055b06639" />